-- 11. The applicant has submitted a summary of the circumstances in support of the case that this house is an affordable one, in relation to Local Plan policies for new housing in the countryside, and also to demonstrate their local need for a house.
+- 7. The applicant has submitted a summary of the circumstances in support of the case that this house is an affordable one, in relation to Local Plan policies for new housing in the countryside, and also to demonstrate their local need for a house.
 (This is attached as Appendix 2.)
 This also includes supporting letters from local residents and the Cromdale and Advie Community Council.
-The applicants have requested the opportunity to be heard at Committee in support of their application. - 12.
-Further more detailed information was provided, in confidence, by the applicants to the Highland Small Communities Housing Trust to enable assessment of the affordability case.
-Additional information has now been provided to the HSCHT by the applicants to confirm the amount of internal floorspace proposed. - 13.
+The applicants have requested the opportunity to be heard at Committee in support of their application. - 8.
+Further more detailed information has been provided, in confidence, by the applicants to the Highland Small Communities Housing Trust to enable assessment of the affordability case. - 9.
 In terms of planning history pre application discussions took place with the applicants and the CNPA Development Management officers in 2011.
 At this time the applicant was advised of policies for housing in the open countryside and the need to provide a supporting case to demonstrate compliance with policy in terms of their case for a house.
 The response highlighted that the applicants would require to explain the options considered and provide information to substantiate the affordability case.
 Advice was also provided on servicing, access and siting should the applicants pursue an application.
-There have been no previous applications on the site itself. - 14.
-There have been a number of applications for housing in the area as follows which are relevant to this case as follows: - Pollowick Cottage to north west planning consent granted by the CNPA for a replacement house attached to the existing cottage here Reference 11/155/CP) - Site at northern edge of Cromdale (Reference 12/01422/FUL) consent refused earlier this year by the Highland Council for a new house within the settlement boundary of Cromdale on the basis of road safety and also on the basis that the works required to access the site would have a detrimental effect on the landscape as a result of the earthworks and tree removal. - Planning consent granted in 2012 by the Highland Council for a new house at Balnafettach to the south near to the steading buildings.
+There have been no previous applications on the site itself. - 10.
+There have been a number of applications for housing in the area as follows which are relevant to this case as follows:

+- Pollowick Cottage to north west planning consent granted by the CNPA for a replacement house attached to the existing cottage here Reference 11/155/CP) - Site at northern edge of Cromdale (Reference 12/01422/FUL) consent refused earlier this year by the Highland Council for a new house within the settlement boundary of Cromdale on the basis of road safety and also on the basis that the works required to access the site would have a detrimental effect on the landscape as a result of the earthworks and tree removal. - Planning consent granted in 2012 by the Highland Council for a new house at Balnafettach to the south near to the steading buildings.
 This followed on from an earlier consent granted under previous planning policies which was still live. - In the wider area various house plots have been granted around the Balmenach area which were covered by a separate Highland Council Supplementary Design Document specific to that area